jayjeo/obsidian-milvus-FastMCP/README.md

    ```

 3. 🚨 GPU not detected issue even though my GPU exists and supports CUDA
+- If you do not have a CUDA supported GPU, you may skip this step
 - Pytorch has two different versions.
 One is for CPU and the other is for GPU.
 Make sure you have the correct version installed.
 - If you arn't sure, follow the instruction below:
   - Install [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads)